pavithrarao91/Cross-Validation/README.md

 # Cross-Validation

-This script can be used to perform cross validation and assess the model accuracy of models(linear and non-linear)
+This R script can be used to perform cross validation and assess the model accuracy of models(linear and non-linear)